kovzol/geogebra-discovery/README.md

 You may decide to compile GeoGebra Discovery on your own.

-If you do so, you will need a typical Linux or Mac system to make the software work.
-The provided scripts were tested on Ubuntu Linux 18.04, 19.10 and 20.04 (64-bit), and partially on [Raspbian](http://downloads.raspberrypi.org/raspbian/) Buster (both Raspberry Pi 3 and 4 should work, however you need at least 2 GB of memory for compilation).
-On a typical Ubuntu installation you need the packages `build-essential`, `libreadline-dev` and `libssl-dev` installed, in addition.
+If you do so, you will need a typical Linux, Mac or Windows system to make the software work.
+The provided scripts were tested on Ubuntu Linux 18.04, 19.10 and 20.04 (64-bit),
+and partially on [Raspbian](http://downloads.raspberrypi.org/raspbian/) Buster (both Raspberry Pi 3 and 4 should work, however you need at least 2 GB of memory for compilation).
-The latest version also works on Mac OS 11 Big Sur, see the required steps below.
+The latest versions also work on Mac OS 11 Big Sur, see the required steps below.
+Finally, you can use Windows 10 as well to compile and run GeoGebra Discovery.

 ### Classic 5